Shah-Aayush/semester-6-materials/Natural Language Processing/Reading Materials/README.md

 		- *refer PDF*

 - ## Text processing
+	- Data Preprocessing is the most essential step for any Machine Learning model.
+How well the raw data has been cleaned and preprocessed plays a major role in the performance of the model.
+Likewise in the case of NLP, the very first step is Text Processing.

+	- The various preprocessing steps that are involved are :

+		- Lower Casing
+		- Tokenization
+		- Punctuation Mark Removal
+		- Stop Word Removal
+		- Stemming
+		- Lemmatization
 - ## Regular expression

+	- A regular expression (RE) is a language for specifying text search strings.
+RE helps us to match or find other strings or sets of strings, using a specialized syntax held in a pattern.
+Regular expressions are used to search texts in UNIX as well as in MS WORD in identical way.
+	- RE is a formula in a special language, which can be used for specifying simple classes of strings, a sequence of symbols.
+In other words, we can say that RE is an algebraic notation for characterizing a set of strings.
+	- Regular expression requires two things, one is the pattern that we wish to search and other is a corpus of text from which we need to search.
+	- Regular Sets & Their Properties
+		- It may be defined as the set that represents the value of the regular expression and consists specific properties.

+		- Properties of regular sets
+			- If we do the union of two regular sets then the resulting set would also be regula.

+			- If we do the intersection of two regular sets then the resulting set would also be regular.

+			- If we do the complement of regular sets, then the resulting set would also be regular.

+			- If we do the difference of two regular sets, then the resulting set would also be regular.

+			- If we do the reversal of regular sets, then the resulting set would also be regular.

+			- If we take the closure of regular sets, then the resulting set would also be regular.

+			- If we do the concatenation of two regular sets, then the resulting set would also be regular.
 - ## Regular expression substitution
+	- Substitutions are language elements that are recognized only within replacement patterns.
+They use a regular expression pattern to define all or part of the text that is to replace matched text in the input string.
+The replacement pattern can consist of one or more substitutions along with literal characters.
+	- replacement patterns are provided to overloads of the Regex.Replace method that have a replacement parameter and to the Match.Result method.
+The methods replace the matched pattern with the pattern that is defined by the replacement parameter.

 - ## A chatbot (Eliza)
+	- ELIZA was the very first chatbot as mentioned above.
+It was created by Joseph Weizenbaum in 1966 and it uses pattern matching and substitution methodology to simulate conversation.
+The program was designed in a way that it mimics human conversation.
+	- In 1966, he developed the program ELIZA, which aimed at tricking it users by making them believe that they were having a conversation with a real human being.
+ELIZA was designed to imitate a therapist who would ask open-ended questions and even respond with follow-ups.
+	- It was also an early test case for the Turing Test, a test of a machine's ability to exhibit intelligent behavior equivalent to, or indistinguishable from, that of a human.
 - ## Words and corpora
+	- A corpus is a large and structured set of machine-readable texts that have been produced in a natural communicative setting.
+Its plural is corpora.
+They can be derived in different ways like text that was originally electronic, transcripts of spoken language and optical character recognition, etc.

 - ## Basic Text processing
+	- tokenization
+	- stop words removal
+	- lower case conversion
+	- punctuations removal
 - ## Stemming
+	- Stemming is the process of reducing a word to its word stem that affixes to suffixes and prefixes or to the roots of words known as a lemma.
+Stemming is important in natural language understanding (NLU) and natural language processing (NLP).
+	- Stemming is a part of linguistic studies in morphology and artificial intelligence (AI) information retrieval and extraction.
+Stemming and AI knowledge extract meaningful information from vast sources like big data or the Internet since additional forms of a word related to a subject may need to be searched to get the best results.
+Stemming is also a part of queries and Internet search engines.

+	- Recognizing, searching and retrieving more forms of words returns more results.
+When a form of a word is recognized it can make it possible to return search results that otherwise might have been missed.
+That additional information retrieved is why stemming is integral to search queries and information retrieval.

 - ## stemming Porter stemmer
 	- A consonant in a word is a letter other than A, E, I, O or U.
 	- If a letter is not a consonant it is a vowel.